rust-lang/blog.rust-lang.org/posts/2024-02-19-2023-Rust-Annual-Survey-2023-results.md

 Respondents of the survey want the Rust maintainers to mainly prioritize fixing compiler bugs (68%), improving the runtime performance of Rust programs (57%) and also improving compile times (45%).

-Same as in recent years, respondents noted that compile times are one of the most important area that should be improved.
-However, it is interesting to note that respondents also seem to consider runtime performance to be more important than compile times.

 <!-- Chart how-should-work-be-prioritized start -->
 <div>
     <div class="matrix-chart" id="how-should-work-be-prioritized" style="height:800px; width:100%;"><noscript>